KaramAbuGhaboush/Tasami-Website/backend/API_DOCUMENTATION.md

 - **Primary Keys**: All models use `cuid()` for unique IDs
 - **Timestamps**: All models have `createdAt` and `updatedAt`
 - **Soft Deletes**: Status-based filtering instead of hard deletes
-- **JSON Fields**: Used for flexible data (tags, socialLinks, expertise, requirements, benefits, skills, etc.)
+- **JSON Fields**: Used for flexible data (tags, socialLinks, expertise, requirements, benefits, etc.)

 ### 📋 **Model List**
 1. **User** - Authentication and user management with time tracking